 How to use Rufus?

 1) When you start Rufus, the first option that you will see is Device.
 It contains all your connected USB drives.
 If you plug in a USB drive after starting Rufus, the drive you have connected will shortly be available here.
-Select your preferred USB device from the Device dropdown menu.2) In the Boot Selection dropdown menu, select Disk or ISO image.
-Click on the Select button right to the Boot Selection menu to locate your ISO image.
+Select your preferred USB device from the Device dropdown menu.

-3) You will not need to modify the Image option, Partition Scheme option and Target system type option as the default choices are suitable for making the USB drive work on most computers.
+3) You will not need to modify the Partition Scheme option and Target system type option as the default choices are suitable for making the USB drive work on most computers.

 Do note that Rufus will format your USB drive deleting everything on it before making it bootable.
 So, make sure that it does not contain any important data.

-To install the OS, restart your computer and select your USB device as the primary boot option in the BIOS boot menu.
+To install the OS, restart your computer and select your USB device as the primary boot option in the BIOS boot menu if you have not already.
+Restart your computer again and then, follow the on screen instructions.

 Compatibility